Arizona judge: State can enforce near-total abortion ban

 In overturning Roe on June 24, the high court said states can regulate abortion as they wish.

-“We applaud the court for upholding the will of the legislature and providing clarity and uniformity on this important issue,” Brnovich said in a statement.
-“I have and will continue to protect the most vulnerable Arizonans.”

-A physician who runs a clinic that provides abortions said she was dismayed but not surprised by the decision.
+A physician who runs a clinic providing abortions said she was dismayed but not surprised by the decision.

 “It kind of goes with what I’ve been saying for a while now –- it is the intent of the people who run this state that abortion be illegal here,” Dr. DeShawn Taylor said.
 “Of course we want to hold onto hope in the back of our minds, but in the front of my mind I have been preparing the entire time for the total ban.”